Let's Turn It On

 Written by Freddie Mercury

-This is one of the earliest demos from Mr. Bad Guy and it's pretty sparse, with a basic electronic percussion track and Freddie on piano.
-No real lyrics to speak of and Freddie seems to have the sniffles.
+Recorded in January 1984, this is one of the earliest demos from Mr. Bad Guy.
+It is fairly sparse, with a basic electronic percussion track and Freddie on piano.
+No real lyrics to speak of and Freddie seems to have a cold during the recording.

 New York (Demo) 2:12